 Up-samplingscaling of sub-sampled (sub-) resolutions of received video shall be made in accordance with ETSI TS 101 154 [28], i.e. sub-sampled (sub-) luminance resolutions in Reference Model Figure 5.1 shall be up-scaledconverted by the Decoder Format Converter into the full video raster of the Decoder Composition Output, see Reference Model Figure 5.1.

-Regarding NorDig STBs, the video raster On the Decoder Composition Output, the outgoing signal's video raster shall eitherat all time be a manually chosen full video with a raster of 3840x2160 (1), 1920x1080, 1280x720 or 720x576 according to selected setting
+Regarding the NorDig STB, the video raster On the Decoder Composition Output, the outgoing signal's video raster shall eitherat all time be a manually chosen full video with a raster of 1920x1080, 1280x720 or 720x576 according to selected setting or a raster automatically selected via EDID-information as desired by the HDMI Sink (iDTV/display).

+In addition to the raster resolutions above, the NorDig HEVC STB shall provide the raster 3840x2160.

-Regarding NorDig For an iDTVs, all resolutions of received video shall be converted to the native resolution of the screendisplay.
+Regarding NorDig For an iDTVs, all resolutions of received video shall internally be scaled to the native resolution of the screendisplay.

 When up-convertingscaling video with an encoded luminance resolution of 720x576 or 704x576 to any 1:1square pixel aspect ratio format (e.g.i.e.
 1280x720, or 1920x1080 or 3840x2160), only the centred 702 of the horizontal 720 / 704 pixels shall be used.
 Those 702 pixels correspond to the 52 microseconds of an active line, hence preserves correct geometry in the up-conversion process.